SustainabilityEnvironmentClimate change measures

 Participation in the Osaka Bay MOBA Link Initiative

 Blue carbon ecosystems benefit the environment in numerous ways, such as absorbing and fixing CO2, improving water quality, and improving biodiversity.
-Taking the opportunity of the World Expo 2025 to be held in Osaka in the Kansai region, the prefectures of Osaka and Hyogo established the Members of the Osaka Bay Blue Carbon Ecosystem Alliance (MOBA) in January 2024 and are planning the Osaka Bay MOBA Link Concept to connect the entire Osaka Bay with a corridor of blue carbon ecosystems.
+Taking the opportunity of the staging of World Expo 2025 in Osaka in the Kansai region, the prefectures of Osaka and Hyogo established the Members of the Osaka Bay Blue Carbon Ecosystem Alliance (MOBA) in January 2024 and are planning the Osaka Bay MOBA Link Concept to connect the entire Osaka Bay with a corridor of blue carbon ecosystems.

 The TOCALO Headquarters, Kobe Plant, Akashi Plant, Akashi-Harima Plant, and Thermal Spraying Technology R&D Laboratories all face Osaka Bay, and we joined the Osaka Bay MOBA Link Concept to contribute our surface modification technology to realizing the concept’s goals.